Back to blog

 Subject: [character], walking purposefully

-Action: traverses [location] at steady pace
+Action: traverses [location] at a steady pace

-Context: [atmospheric details]
+Context: [three atmospheric details]

 Style: cinematic, [palette]